Mews in the news...

 that capacity.
 When we are not in residence, we let the property on a short-term basis for

-additional income.
 If planning permission for Sui Generis use were to be refused, the

 property would continue to be used in the same way—principally as a second home, with